Haier's Healthy Air Conditioners Rank Number One in Three Prestigious Euromonitor International Categories

 New healthy air management technology sets industry benchmark at AWE 2021 in Shanghai

-SHANGHAI, March 23, 2021 /PRNewswire/ -- Haier Smart Home ("Haier", Shanghai: 600690), the world's leading home appliance brand and smart home ecosystem builder, was awarded first place in three categories in Euromonitor International's Global Major Appliances Brand Rankings at AWE 2021 in Shanghai.
+SHANGHAI, March 24, 2021 /PRNewswire/ --Haier Smart Home ("Haier", Shanghai: 600690), the world's leading home appliance brand and smart home ecosystem builder, was awarded first place in three categories in Euromonitor International's Global Major Appliances Brand Rankings at AWE 2021 in Shanghai.

 - Haier is the number one brand of healthy Self-Clean air conditioner in the world, with a market share of over 46% in terms of volume sales in 2020